datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:NormalExercise lang:shell xp:100 skills:1 key:
+--- type:NormalExercise lang:shell xp:100 skills:1 key:51c4cb1dc0
 ## How can I create a branch?

 The easiest way to create a new branch is to run `git checkout -b branch-name`,